View Contact Info

 All Cardboard Must Be Recycled

-Uncut cardboard may be dropped off at the Transfer Station or at North Shore Recycled Fibers during regular business hours.
+Uncut cardboard may be dropped off at North Shore Recycled Fibers during regular business hours.

 - Report if trash/recycling is not picked up

 - Schedule a white goods pick up

 Call the Engineering Department at 978-619-5673 for general questions.